 The whole “eggs are evil” mantra began because of this jerk:

 Nikolai Anichkov, a crazy Russian who apparently hated the taste of eggs, came to the conclusion that eggs were harmful after force-feeding innocent rabbits pure cholesterol and documenting the build up of plaque in their arteries.
-This study had a couple issues with it:
+This study had a couple issues:

-- Claiming eggs as a whole are bad by separating a specific nutrient from a food and only feeding a test subject that nutrient is incorrect.
+- Claiming eggs are bad on the basis that a specific nutrient that was extracted and then fed only to a non-human test subject isn’t correct.
 That’s like claiming all fruit is bad for you because sugar alone has been shown to raise glucose levels, ignoring the fact that the fiber in the fruit (the very thing that slows how your body digests the sugar) and all the antioxidants/vitamins were stripped out.

 - A rabbit’s diet is not similar at all to humans and they never consume cholesterol.
 Another analogy to that would be like feeding a carnivore vegetables and grains, the very thing their bodies aren’t built to process, and coming to the conclusion that vegetables/grains are harmful to the human body because they’re harmful to carnivores.
 Pffft!

-So you combine ol’ Nikolai’s research with the “ZOMG gotta count calories” craze, and the result is people shunning eggs completely, or recommending you only eat my most hated version: Egg whites.
+So you combine ole’ Nikolai’s research with the “ZOMG gotta count calories” craze, and the result is people shunning eggs completely, or recommending you only eat my most hated version: Egg whites.
 Those flavorless, squishy, whitish-grey blobs of gross goop.
-Just a tip, if your animal product comes out of a carton…it’s probably not good for ya… Thanks a lot Nikolai!
+Just a tip, if your animal product comes out of a container with a screw top…it’s probably not good for ya… Thanks a lot Nikolai!

 The problem is that most research referenced by doctor’s stating that, “cholesterol is bad for you m’kay”, comes from antiquated, poorly conducted studies.
-Thankfully, more and more well-researched modern studies are coming out proving them wrong.
-The new studies (actually performed on humans) are finding the following;
+Thankfully, more and more well-researched modern studies are coming out and proving them wrong.
+The new studies (actually performed on humans) are finding the following:

 - Dietary cholesterol has hardly any effect on the cholesterol levels in our bodies, certainly not enough to harm us.
 In fact, our bodies produce more cholesterol on their own than what we consume from our food.